DanChristy/practical-astronomy/README.md

 ## Roadmap

 The Python 3 implementation is intended as a learning tool.
 The code is easier to read and understand, but won't hold up as well where speed is required.
 So, the next step will be re-implementing the Python code in [Rust](https://www.rust-lang.org/).
+You can follow that work in the [rust-implementation branch](https://github.com/jfcarr-astronomy/practical-astronomy/tree/rust-implementation/rust-implementation).